 What is impostor syndrome?

-To understand exactly what impostor syndrome is and how it can manifest in different people, I reached out to Valerie Young, Ph.
-D, who was more than happy to speak with me.
-Young is an internationally-known expert on impostor syndrome.
-She is also author of the book The Secret Thoughts of Successful Women: Why Capable People Suffer from the Impostor Syndrome and How to Thrive in Spite of It that has won many awards, despite the fact she "hates" the title.
+To understand exactly what impostor syndrome is and how it can manifest in different people, I reached out to Dr Valerie Young, an internationally-known expert on impostor syndrome.
+She is the author of The Secret Thoughts of Successful Women: Why Capable People Suffer from the Impostor Syndrome and How to Thrive in Spite of It that has won many awards, despite the fact she "hates" the title.

 "Impostor syndrome is experienced by millions of people around the world cross culturally, and describes difficulty internalizing one's accomplishments or abilities, and instead attributing their success to other factors.
 Factors such as luck, timing, "someone helped me", "I had connections" are common examples.
 I've heard creative ones over the years.
 Students often say, "I have a very common name, I think they may have mixed up my application for this University,"" Young tells me.